-Our responsibility under auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, has been described in our engagement letter dated July 6, 2009.
+Our responsibility under generally accepted auditing standards, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, has been described in our engagement letter dated July 30, 2010.
 As described in that letter, the objective of a financial statement audit conducted in accordance with the aforementioned standards is:

-- To express an opinion on the fairness of the Authority's basic financial statements and to disclaim an opinion on the required supplementary information for the year ended September 30, 2009 in conformity with accounting principles generally accepted in the United States of America ("generally accepted accounting principles"), in all material respects; - To express an opinion on whether the supplementary information that accompanies the basic financial statements is presented fairly, in all material respects, in relation to the basic financial statements taken as a whole; - To report on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the year ended September 30, 2009 based on an audit of financial statements performed in accordance with the standards applicable to financial audits contained in Government Auditing Standards; and - To report on the Authority's compliance with requirements applicable to each major program and on internal control over compliance in accordance with the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement ("OMB Circular A-133").
+- To express an opinion on the fairness of the Authority's basic financial statements and to disclaim an opinion on the required supplementary information for the year ended September 30, 2010 in conformity with accounting principles generally accepted in the United States of America ("generally accepted accounting principles"), in all material respects; - To express an opinion on whether the supplementary information that accompanies the basic financial statements is presented fairly, in all material respects, in relation to the basic financial statements taken as a whole; - To report on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the year ended September 30, 2010 based on an audit of financial statements performed in accordance with the standards applicable to financial audits contained in Government Auditing Standards; and - To report on the Authority's compliance with requirements that could have a direct and material effect on each major program and on internal control over compliance in accordance with the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement ("OMB Circular A-133").

-Our responsibilities under generally accepted auditing standards include forming and expressing an opinion about whether the financial statements that have been prepared by management with the oversight of the Board of Trustees are presented fairly, in all material respects, in conformity with generally accepted accounting principles.
+Our responsibilities under generally accepted auditing standards include forming and expressing an opinion about whether the financial statements that have been prepared by management with the oversight of management and the Board of Trustees are presented fairly, in all material respects, in conformity with generally accepted accounting principles.
 The audit of the financial statements does not relieve management or the Board of Trustees of their responsibilities.